sparkle-project/Sparkle/.github/pull_request_template.md

 - [ ] My change requires a documentation update on [Sparkle's website repository](https://github.com/sparkle-project/sparkle-project.github.io)
 - [ ] My change requires changes to generate_appcast, generate_keys, or sign_update
+- [ ] My change was generated/assisted using AI and if so was reviewed by me in whole (explain in detail in the summary)

 ## Testing